NixOS/nix/doc/manual/src/release-notes/rl-2.4.md

 * **New built-in functions**:

   - `builtins.fetchTree` allows fetching a source tree using any backends supported by the fetcher infrastructure.
-It replaces `fetchGit`, `fetchMercurial` and `fetchTarball`.
+It subsumes the functionality of existing built-ins like `fetchGit`, `fetchMercurial` and `fetchTarball`.

   - `builtins.getFlake` fetches a flake and returns its output attributes.
 This function should not be used inside flakes!
 Use